Kottakji/chinese2wordlist/README.md

 optional arguments:
-  -h, --help            show this help message and exit --character-type (traditional or simplified)
+  -h, --help            show this help message and exit --character-input-type (traditional or simplified)
-                        traditional or simplified
+                        input type of the characters --response-type json or markdown
-  --response-type json or markdown
+                        return type
-                        return type (json or markdown) --language (en or nl)
+  --language (en or nl)
-                        language to translate to (en or nl)
+                        language to translate to

 ```